-In Armv7-A and Armv7-R, the A bit in the System Control Register (SCTLR) controls whether alignment checking is enabled or disabled.
-In Armv7-M, the UNALIGN\TRP bit, bit 3, in the Configuration and Control Register (CCR) controls this.
+In Armv7-A, Armv7-R, Armv8-A, and Armv8-R, the A bit in the System Control Register (SCTLR) controls whether alignment checking is enabled or disabled.
+In Armv7-M and Armv8-M, the UNALIGN\TRP bit, bit 3, in the Configuration and Control Register (CCR) controls the alignment checking.